HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

     - If the file is not present, it is available on RHEL/CentOS with: `sudo yum -y install mysql-connector-java`

-This should already be installed on your cluster.
-If not, refer to appendix [here](https://github.com/HortonworksUniversity/Security_Labs#install-solrcloud)

 ###### Setup Solr for Ranger audit

-- Starting HDP 2.5, if you have deployed Ambari Infra services, you can just use the embedded Solr for Ranger audits.
+- Starting HDP 2.5, if you have deployed Ambari Infra service installed, this can be used for Ranger audits.
-  - Just make sure Ambari Infra service is installed/started and proceed
+- **Make sure Ambari Infra service is installed and started before starting Ranger install**

-  - **TODO**: add steps to install/configure Banana dashboard for Ranger Audits
+- *TODO*: add steps to install/configure Banana dashboard for Ranger Audits

 ## Ranger install